WHO WE ARE

 Lara Van de Merckt

-Chemicals Management Senior Policy Advisor
+Health, Environment and Chemicals Senior Policy Advisor

 She joined European Metals as a policy officer in January 2021, having spent a year as a student employee.